Trismegiste/iinano/README.md

 ### And again a silly name ?
-Yes, you know me, I'm very serious when I choose a name : it must be as silly as possible (I hesitated between Tachibanana (jp/en pun) and KissItSocial (recursive acronym) ).
+Yes, you know me, I'm very serious when I choose a name : it must be as silly as possible.
-"Pandora" would be cool but already taken.

-"Like" in japanese facebook is roughly translated by "ii ne" ("good isn't it ?"), I've chosen "ii nano" because it's kawaii and "nano" to recall the minimal design.
+"Like" in japanese facebook is roughly translated by "ii ne!" ("cool isn't it ?"), I've chosen "ii na no" because it's kawaii and "nano" to recall the minimal design.